section-engineering-education/engineering-education/articles/agora-express-token-server/index.md

 The fundamentals of Node.js and Express will not be covered in this tutorial.
 If you are not comfortable with the fundamentals, this is a [helpful tutorial](https://medium.com/@jaeger.rob/introduction-to-nodes-express-js-db5617047150) that you can go through before beginning with this project.

 ### Authentication in Agora
-We need to provide authentication for the users when they join an RTC channel.
+We can provide authentication tokens for the Agora SDKs to improve security.
 There are three authentication mechanisms available in Agora.

 - App ID: All clients in a channel use app ID for authentication.
 (Low Security)